Dates & Schedule

 The route is at times very rough underfoot with long sections of rock and scree-covered terrain.
 There is a considerable amount of ascent and descent.
 In general, aside from this technical terrain, there are long sections of easier running.

 If you do not explicitly understand these terms, or have no direct personal experience of easy scrambling and mountain ridges, then the Salomon Ben Nevis Ultra™ is not suitable for you.

 Parking for competitors and spectators at the event is in designated parking areas only.
 The local community has been very supportive of the event but has asked that visitors to the event do not park on the residential streets in Kinlochleven as they are narrow and quickly become congested.
 Please respect our parking arrangements and follow the event parking signs as you enter Kinlochleven.

-A short 2-minute walk from the Ice Factor Event Village is the Levens Centre (see location map).
+A short 2-minute walk from the Ice Factor Event Village is the Leven Centre (see location map).
 This is where registration, kit check, issuing of competitors’ t-shirts, timing chips, trackers and race maps will take place.
 Competitors should allow at least 1 hour to complete the registration process.
-Any competitors trying to register after 2000 on Friday will not be accepted.
-Registration is only possible on Friday evening between 1700-2000, not on Saturday morning at 02:00-03:00 before getting on the bus!
+Any competitors trying to register after registration closes will not be accepted.
+Registration is only possible between the times specified.

 See separate section below.

 Family, friends and members of the public are welcome at the Support Points particularly, and also at the more remote Checkpoints.
 They are also welcome to spectate anywhere on the route, including the mountains - this is a great support experience for runners, spectators and walkers.